 Alliances should be judged by purpose, burden, and credibility.
 An alliance can deter aggression, coordinate defense, and stabilize regions.
 It can also entangle nations in conflicts, subsidize free riders, or hide moral compromise.
 Allies should know what is promised, what is not promised, and what each party is expected to contribute.

 Sanctions, aid, and trade policy carry moral consequences.
 Sanctions may pressure wrongdoing but can also harm ordinary people and entrench regimes.
-Aid may relieve suffering or foster dependency and corruption.
+Aid may relieve suffering or create dependency and corruption.
 Trade may enrich societies or export exploitation.
 Foreign policy should follow consequences, not only slogans.

 Migration and asylum connect sovereignty to human vulnerability.
 A nation may govern borders, set membership rules, and protect public order.
 It should also treat migrants, refugees, workers, and families as persons under moral reality.
 Disorderly borders and cruel borders are both failures of governance.